Asking Questions - ESL EFL Activities, Games and Worksheets

 ESL EFL Listening and Speaking Activity - Pre-intermediate - 25 Minutes

-In this teaching activity, students review question forms.
+This teaching activity is perfect for reviewing question forms.
 Before class, prepare a list of answers to questions you want to review.
 The activity revolves around a game where the students are given an answer and they have to race come up with the correct question.
 The class is split into two teams.
 One player from each team comes to the front of the class.
 You read an answer to a question and ask the two players, "What's the question?"
 The first player to respond with the correct question wins a point for his or her team.
 Then, two new players come to the front of the class for a new round, and so on.
-The team with the most points at the end is the winner.
+The team with the most points at the end of the game is the winner.

 What's the question.PDF Exclusive